Shipeasy

 Case studies

-Real scenarios — when to reach for a gate vs config vs killswitch vs experiment.
+Real scenarios — when to reach for a feature flag vs config vs killswitch vs experiment.

 Each case below picks one primitive, names a real-feeling scenario, and shows the code.
 Use them as templates when you're stuck choosing.